-The title is exactly what this girl said to me in a street in the town of Sfax in Tunisia.
+The title of this image is exactly what this girl said to me in a street in the medina of Sousse in Tunisia.
 So I took some photographs (as you can see, she was a natural in front of the lens) and I gave her a few dinars.
 But by doing so, I’m well aware that I (yet again) opened an ethical can of worms, at least in the eyes of some photographers.
 It's commonplace in many developing countries to be approached by children for a photograph in return for some loose change.
 Several decades ago, many children off the beaten track in North Africa would ask photographers for a stylo or bon-bon and they would actually be surprised and delighted if you gave them money.
 They would be touting for no more than small gifts, mere trinkets, and the look of joy on their faces when we all gave them some coins!
 Nowadays, however, dirham and dinar seem to be their sole currency.

 The problem is this: On the one hand, we have an opportunity to photograph some aspect of local culture not explicitly intended by conventional mass tourism.
 You don't see ordinary kids in the street asking for photographs in the glossy brochures and TV ads advertising places in developing countries as holiday destinations.
 No, you get what the local authorities want you see, i.e., their cultural confectionery.
 And many people are happy with just that.
 I'm not, I want to see their culture more broadly, warts and all.
 On the other hand, giving money (or even sweets) to children in developing countries is said to encourage them to beg and to view foreign tourists as little more than cash cows.
 In some of the cities and larger towns that see many tourists, children may even quit school for what they see as a potentially lucrative career hustling tourists.
 This is a real dilemma for me because I value education very highly, both for its own sake and for its undoubted ability to lift whole generations from the economic and cultural dead ends of menial jobs, early marriage and childbearing, often fuelled by worldviews based largely on superstition.